nathanjessen/nathanjessen.github.io/README.md

 # NathanJessen.github.io

-My personal website and blog.
+My (old) personal website and blog.

+My portfolio has moved to a NextJS implementation.
+This repository is now *Deprecated*.

 ## Directories